CDCgov/tostadas/README.md

 2. Add the necessary fields for your BioSample package to your input Excel file.
 3. Add those fields as keys to the JSON file (`assets/custom_meta_fields/example_custom_fields.json`) and provide key info as needed.
     replace_empty_with: TOSTADAS will replace any empty cells with this value (Example application: NCBI expects some value for any mandatory field, so if empty you may want to change it to "Not Provided".)
     new_field_name: TOSTADAS will replace the field name in your metadata Excel file with this value.
-(Example application: you get weekly metadata Excel files and they specify 'animal_environment' but NCBI expects 'animal_env'; you can specify this once in the JSON file and it will changed on every run.)
+(Example application: you get weekly metadata Excel files and they specify 'animal_environment' but NCBI expects 'animal_env'; you can specify this once in the JSON file and it will be changed on every run.)

 **Submit to a custom BioSample package**